w3f/Grants-Program/.github/pull_request_template.md

 - [ ] A BTC or Ethereum (DAI/USDT) address for the payment of the milestones is provided inside the application.
 - [ ] I have read and acknowledged the [terms and conditions](https://github.com/w3f/Grants-Program/blob/master/docs/T&Cs.md).
 - [ ] The software delivered for this grant will be released under an open-source license specified in the application.
-- [ ] :warning: The initial PR contains only one commit (squash and force-push if needed).
+- [ ] The initial PR contains only one commit (squash and force-push if needed).
 - [ ] The grant will only be announced once the first milestone [has been accepted](https://github.com/w3f/Grant-Milestone-Delivery).